 Stephanie Bush-Baskette is the department’s coordinator of off campus criminal justice programs and teaches theories of crime and delinquency, ethics and policy in criminal justice, and methods plus techniques of social research.
 Dr. Bush-Baskette’s publications include Misguided Justice: The War on Drugs and Black Women.
 Her articles appear in Feminist Criminology, Rutgers Law Review as well as a research brief on women in the criminal justice for the NAACP.
 Before coming to Rutgers-Camden, Dr. Bush-Baskette taught at the graduate school of criminal justice (Rutgers-Newark), directed the Joseph C. Cornwall Center for Metropolitan Studies (Rutgers Newark), and served as a New Jersey State Legislator and New Jersey Gubernatorial Cabinet member.

-Gail Caputo teaches courses on criminal justice policy analysis, ethics and policy, and corrections.
-She is the author of What’s in the Bag?
-A Shoplifting Treatment and Education Program, Intermediate Sanctions in Corrections, and Out in the Storm: Drug-Addicted Women Living as Shoplifters and Sex Workers.
-Her early research addressed moral reasoning in the determination of criminal punishment.
-Her more recent research has focused on intermediate sanctions programs, with a particular focus on shoplifters and community service sentencing.
+Gail Caputo teaches courses on criminal justice policy analysis, ethics and policy, statistics, serial killers, and prison violence.
+She is the author of various journal articles and book chapters as well as: A Halfway House for Women: Oppression and Resistance, Out in the Storm: Drug-Addicted Women Living as Shoplifters and Sex Workers, Intermediate Sanctions in Corrections, and What’s in the Bag?
+A Shoplifting Treatment and Education Program.
+Her early research addressed moral reasoning and intermediate sanctions programs, with a particular focus on shoplifters and community service sentencing.
 She has been involved both in creating alternatives to incarceration and in their evaluation.
-She is currently extending her research on shoplifting.
+Her recent body of research employs a rich intellectual tradition of ethnography to study social issues relevant to criminology and public policy, particularly women in conflict with the law.
 Before coming to Rutgers-Camden, Dr. Caputo worked at the Vera Institute of Justice as a Senior Research Associate, at the National Council on Crime and Delinquency, and at both Texas A&M and the University of North Texas.

 Cati Coe teaches sociology of education, individual and society, and a range of courses in cultural anthropology.
 The thread that runs through her various research projects concerns the way ideas and discourses gain currency in and become routinized by institutions—whether in school curricula, immigration laws, or nursing homes—and how people experience these institutionalized discourses and routines through perspectives and bodily habits developed in other social fields, their repertoire.
 She has long examined this process in schools, including in the teaching of “national culture” in Ghanaian schools, published as The Dilemmas of Culture in African Schools: Nationalism, Youth and the Transformation of Knowledge.
 She is currently working on a book manuscript exploring the parenting decisions and practices of Ghanaian transnational migrants in the United States, many of whom leave behind their children in Ghana, in part because of immigration law and the high cost of daycare, tentatively titled The Scattered Family.
 Her current research looks at how African immigrants’ participation in eldercare work in the United States is affecting the meaning of care in nursing homes as well as the care of elderly in their own families.
 Dr. Coe is also one of the editors of Everyday Ruptures: Children, Youth, and Migration in Global Perspective.